Leadership and Flow

 I coach leaders to cultivate clarity, creativity, focus, trust, and full engagement in a purpose-driven culture.

 Dr. Maynard Brusman is a consulting psychologist and executive coach.
 He is the president of Working Resources, a leadership consulting and executive coaching firm.
-We specialize in helping San Francisco Bay Area companies select and develop emotionally intelligent leaders.
+We specialize in helping San Francisco Bay Area companies develop emotionally intelligent and mindful leaders.

 For more information, please go to http://www.workingresources.com, write to email@example.com, or call 415-546-1252.